 Chessmen of Mars.

 and ever directly overhead and ERB referred to it frequently in those novels,

-as his characters played out their risky lives on the exotic landscape below.
+as his characters played out their risky lives on the exotic landscape

-expect cloudy weather to have a role in some of the stories,
+one could expect cloudy weather to have a role in some of the stories,

-although ERB used it sometimes just for effect, to help stimulate the reader's imagination
+although ERB used it sometimes just for effect, to help stimulate the reader's

-proximity of the sun lights up the inner cloud envelope brilliantly,
+"The relative proximity of the sun lights up the inner cloud envelope brilliantly,

 contrasting highlights.
 There is an all-pervading glow from above that